 \section{Abstract}

 This paper is a follow-up on the \emph{noncommutative differential geometry on infinitesimal spaces} \cite{tageddine_noncommutative_2022}.
 In the present work, we extend the algebraic convergence from \cite{tageddine_noncommutative_2022} to the geometric setting.
 On the one hand, we reformulate the definition of finite dimensional compatible Dirac operators using Clifford algebras.
 This definition also leads to a new construction of a Laplace operator.
-On the other hand, after a brief introduction of the Von Mises-Fisher distribution on manifolds, we show that when the Dirac operators are interpreted as stochastic matrices, the sequence $(D_n)_{n\in \mathbb{N}}$ converges in average to the usual Dirac operator on a spin manifold.
+On the other hand, after a well-chosen Green function defined on a manifold, we show that when the Dirac operators can be interpreted as stochastic matrices.
+The sequence $(D_n)_{n\in \mathbb{N}}$ converges then in average to the usual Dirac operator on a spin manifold.
 The same conclusion can be drawn for the Laplace operator.

 {

 }